CandyFace/AsteroidsLua/README.md

 * UFO
 * Highscore
 * Restart

+### How to play
+Use Arrow keys to stear,
+shoot using "x" and press space to start

 To be able to compile the game yourself, you'll need the latest [Source](https://github.com/ivansafrin/Polycode/tree/goodbye_cmake) of Polycode.